pauladmm/DAW/README.md

 * **encoding_text.py**
 A little program that encodes a given file to another.
 Functions and methods for files were used.
 * **pdmm_unit8**
 The functionality of this programm is make a little database for academic data.
-Through the command line you can do the following:
+Through the command line you can do the following:<br>
--r <textfilename> : load text file, add data into binary file (replacing a existing student when there is a match) -s <studentname> : show single student data
+-r <textfilename> : load text file, add data into binary file (replacing a existing student when there is a match)<br>
+-s <studentname> : show single student data<br>
--m : show list of students with their grades from high to low -p <mark>: calculate the number of students above the given threshold grade -a : calculate the average of the grades for the whole class -o : show students with above average grades
+-m : show list of students with their grades from high to low<br>
+-p <mark>: calculate the number of students above the given threshold grade<br>
+-a : calculate the average of the grades for the whole class<br>
+-o : show students with above average grades<br>

 The location of the data file is stored in the first line of a configuration file with the following format: file = < binary filename >
 * **pdmm_library**